Elsagate

 Public awareness of the phenomenon grew in late 2017.
 That year—after reports on child safety on YouTube by several media outlets—YouTube adopted stricter guidelines regarding children's content.
 In late November, the platform deleted channels and videos falling into the Elsagate category, as well as large amounts of other inappropriate videos or user comments relating to children.
-While these efforts, intended to wipe the platform of Elsagate-related media, curbed much of the older content, as of the 2020s similar videos and channels (this time utilizing video games popular with children) have been found to remain pervasively accessible to children on YouTube.
+While these efforts, intended to wipe the platform of Elsagate-related media, curbed much of the older content, as of the 2020s, similar videos and channels (this time using video games popular with children) have been found to remain pervasively accessible to children on YouTube.